The Institute (TV series): Production

 When Stephen King's novel The Institute was released, David E. Kelley was linked with adapting it as a limited series in September 2019, with Jack Bender as director and Spyglass producing.
 In 2024, a new production was set up with Bender still attached, but now with Benjamin Cavell writing and executive producing at MGM+ Studios.
 The series is set to run for eight episodes.

 In June 2024, Ben Barnes and Mary-Louise Parker were cast as Tim Jamieson and Ms Sigsby.
 Simone Miller and Jason Diaz joined the cast in the roles of Kalisha and Tony.
 Another casting announcement in September 2024 revealed eleven cast members in Joe Freeman, Fionn Laird, Hannah Galway, Julian Richings, Robert Joy, Viggo Hanvelt, Arlen So, Birva Pandya, Dan Beirne, Martin Roach, and Jane Luk.
+It was also revealed that characters had been aged up from their respective novel characters.
 In August 2025, MGM+ renewed the series for a second season.

-Filming took place in Halifax, Nova Scotia between August and November 2024.
+Filming for the first season took place in Halifax, Nova Scotia between August and November 2024.
 First look images from filming were released in December 2024.

+Filming for the second season ended in early June 2026.